justiceo/WebChat/README.md

 ### NPM Gotchas
 - Nodemon repeatedly spawning new processes?
 Kill it before it kills your machine.
     - Ensure the processes that are being started aren't already running in the background: node, ng, gulp, nodemon, redis-server.
+- Redis server error: Redis server binary must be installed on the host machine, the npm library merely references it.
+- Sass-loader error: Remove node_modules, clear npm cache and re-install.